 John Beavers has been a board member of RMHCS since 2015.
 After practicing business law for over 44 years in areas of capital formation, mergers and acquisition and corporate governance, John retired to Colorado Springs and became a board member for organizations headquartered in Ohio and Colorado.
 While practicing law, John was recognized as the 2014 Columbus, Ohio Corporate Compliance Lawyer of the Year, the 2013 Columbus, Ohio, Mergers & Acquisitions Lawyer of the Year and the 2010 Columbus, Ohio Corporate Lawyer of the Year by The Best Lawyers in America.
 He also served as managing partner of his Ohio-based firm for 11 years and received the Outstanding Corporate Citizen Award from the Martin Luther King Jr. Center for Performing and Cultural Arts and was recognized by the American Bar Association for support of women in the practice of law.
 John now resides with his wife, Susan, in Colorado Springs.

-Management Consultant – CMP, LLC
+Founder and Principle Consultant – CMP, LLC

 United States Army – Operations, Sergeant Major (Retired)